Unit VII. Presence

 gas to get to work or oil to heat our homes.
 Or maybe our relationships

-something else that threatens our well-being to say nothing of our very
+else that threatens our well-being to say nothing of our very existence.

-it puts presence safely in the background while ego gets ready to defend
+safely in the background while ego gets ready to defend itself.
+Ironically,

 One particularly devastating ego reaction to fear is negativity.